 A hardware wallet solves the problem of storing secure keys and passwords for cryptocurrency accounts online.
 One of the main risks is how easily they can be hacked, with thousands of customers every year losing control of their crypto wallets to cyber criminals.

 Once a cybercriminal gets your secure key(s), they can quickly drain the funds in a wallet.
 If that happens, there’s very little chance of recovery or reimbursement from the creators of wallets or other online security systems.

-Owning a hardware wallet, such as the Trezor Model T puts those secure keys out of reach of cybercriminals.
-It’s known as “cold storage”, because your most valuable security details are kept offline, in an encrypted wallet that only you can access.
+Owning a hardware wallet, such as the Trezor Model T puts your private keys out of reach of cybercriminals.
+It’s known as “cold storage” because your most valuable security details are kept offline in an encrypted wallet that only you can access.

 What is the Trezor Model T?

 The Trezor Model T is Trezor’s premium — and first — hardware wallet, complete with a password management and recovery suite.
 Trezor says that using a Model T means that “Securing your digital assets has never been more straightforward.”

 When you start using a Trezor Model T, the first thing it will do is create a “recovery seed” This phrase, or set of words, is between 12 and 24 words long.
 Write it down and store it safely (offline).
 This recovery seed will restore access if you lost your device or forget the password.
 If you ever lose or break your device, this recovery seed will restore access to your assets.